 How popular is the baby name Bettina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Bettina and check out all the blog posts that mention the name Bettina.
+Plus, check out all the blog posts that mention the name Bettina.

 A reader named Kim has a son named Harvey James.
 She’s expecting her second baby (gender unknown) this fall.
 The baby’s last name will be similar to Landsberg.